 “Secretary Clinton’s far-reaching Wall Street reform plan is intended to tackle risk wherever it may arise – whether in the traditional banking sector or the larger non-bank or so-called “shadow banking” sector, which by a number of measures is conservatively estimated at more than $13 trillion in the United States alone.
 In the banking sector, she has made proposals to lower reliance on unstable short-term funding and reduce the size of the largest banks, including a risk fee backed up with higher capital requirements.
 In the shadow banking sector, Secretary Clinton’s comprehensive proposals focus not only on the largest non-bank institutions but also critically on the activities that can spark devastating financial runs.”

-Senator Sanders and Governor O’Malley have the advantage of less baggage and perhaps a more forceful message on financial reform.
+Sen. Sanders and Gov. O’Malley have the advantage of less baggage and perhaps a more forceful message on financial reform.
 But I’m taking Secretary Clinton’s financial reform promises seriously – in large part because Gary Gensler and his colleagues have good ideas and, if given the opportunity, would turn these into sensible policy.